pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

                 {
 `
 ```

-Promise-style example
+show all 38 lines

+Sample code with promises

 ```
 `
 `
 ```

----

-## whereNow()
+## Where now

-Returns channels to which a UUID is currently subscribed.
+Returns the list of channels a UUID is subscribed to.

+Timeout events: If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.

+### Methods

 ```
 `pubnub.whereNow({